 Rather than resenting my reasons for being on the diet and letting it get me down (even when times are tough), I see every day on TDR as a bonus and a step towards reaching my goals.
 Every time I get on the scales and see that my weight has gone down, I feel proud of my achievements so far—and I’m looking forward to many more.
 Someone recently told me “every pound you lose is really two pounds, as you put one on in the first place:” to me, that is very true.

 After 6 weeks I am still totally impressed by the support and resources from Habitual.
 The daily exercises help me uncover insights about what’s gone wrong in the past and how to make lasting changes to my relationship with food.
 When I’ve had medical questions, the team has been responsive within minutes.
-I get feedback on my daily tracking, and sometimes even unexpected texts simply asking how I’m getting on, which is so different from other programs I’ve tried in the past.
+I get feedback on my daily tracking, and sometimes even unexpected texts simply asking how I’m getting on, which is so different from other programmes I’ve tried in the past.
 Anyone can replace their food with shakes and soups to lose weight, but it's the personal touch that makes Habitual different.

 I’m only on week 6 of the rest of my life, but I’ll be back with more as things progress!